Running Dreambooth in Stable Diffusion with Low VRAM

-Use LORA: checked Training Steps Per Image (Epochs): 150 batch size: 1 lora unet learning rate: 0.0008 lora text encoder leraning rate: 0.00006 lr scheduler: constant resolution: 512 Use EMA: unchecked Use 8bit Adam: checked mixed precision: fp16 Memory Attention: xformers Cache Latents: checked
+Use LORA: unchecked Training Steps Per Image (Epochs): 150 batch size: 1 Learning Rate Scheduler: constant with warmup Learning Rate: 0.000002 Resolution: 512 Use EMA: unchecked Use 8bit Adam: checked Mixed precision: fp16 Memory Attention: xformers Cache Latents: unchecked

 Run Stable Diffusion without a graphical environment

-When I need to squeeze every last meg of VRAM out of my card, I opt not to run a graphical environment on the machine running stable diffusion.
+I need to squeeze every last meg of VRAM out of my card, so I usually opt not to run a graphical environment on the machine running stable diffusion.
 On Linux, this means never starting the X server/Wayland compositor.

 To do this, first you’ll need to configure the web ui to work from another machine on your local network.